PostHog/posthog.com/contents/docs/cdp/destinations/customizing-destinations.md

 - **Start from an existing template:** Check out existing templates that are close to the problem you’re solving and work from there.

 - **Rely on filters:** Offload as much as possible to the built in `filters` and `inputs`.
-This will make modifying your destination later much simpler (as well as being more performant)
+This will make modifying your destination later much simpler (as well as being more performant).

 - **Use `inputs` wherever possible:** These are great for things like API credentials.
 You can even mark them as secret: they will not be returned to the UI in the future and will be stored encrypted.